Timothy C. Hain, MD Page last modified: June 14, 2019

-Mal de Debarquement or "MDD" is a type of vertigo and imbalance that occurs after getting off of a boat.
+Mal de Debarquement or "MdDS" (or MDDS) is a type of vertigo and imbalance that occurs after getting off of a boat.
 The usual situation is that of a middle aged woman who has gone on a cruise.
-We use the abbreviation "MDD" here for clarity, because it has been used in the past.
-It has been pointed out that "MDD" can be confused with other disorders, and some prefer to use "MdDs" or various combinations of these letters.
+We use the abbreviation "MdDS" because it is currently favored over the simpler MDD as it has been pointed out that "MDD" can be confused with other disorders.

 To our knowledge, the first reference to the syndrome was made by Erasmus Darwin, in 1796.
 He wrote:

 "Those, who have been upon the water in a boat or ship so long, that they have acquired the necessary habits of motion upon that unstable element, at their return on land frequently think in their reveries, or between sleeping and waking, that they observe the room, they sit in, or some of its furniture, to librate like the motion of the vessel.
 This I have experienced myself, and have been told, that after long voyages, it is some time before these ideas entirely vanish.
 The same is observable in a less degree after having travelled some days in a stage coach, and particularly when we lie down in bed, and compose ourselves to sleep; in this case it is observable, that the rattling noise of the coach, as well as the undulatory motion, haunts us. " (Darwin, 1796).

 A 50-year-old woman went on her first ocean cruise.
 She had some motion sickness on the cruise, which responded to transdermal scopolamine.
 Immediately after returning from the cruise and getting onto solid ground, she developed imbalance and a rocking sensation, accompanied by fatigue and difficulty concentrating.
 This persisted for months.
 She felt better however when she was driving.
 Her description was “Imagine feeling like you are on rough seas 24 hours a day, 7 days a week.”